pyrdm/pyrdm/docs/source/application_fluidity.rst

 ``https://github.com/ctjacobs/fluidity-rdm``

-but will soon be merged into Fluidity’s master branch.
+but will soon be merged into Fluidity's master branch.
 Note that you must build Fluidity (or at least satisfy the libspud dependency noted in the README file) before using Fluidity-Publish.
-You may need to add Fluidity’s ’python’ directory to your ``PYTHONPATH`` environment variable in order for the libspud module to be found.
+You may need to add Fluidity's 'python' directory to your ``PYTHONPATH`` environment variable in order for the libspud module to be found.

 Enable publishing